 All I care is that you felt something, sometime, someplace, somewhere that let you see beyond the world of what is, and into the world of what could be.

 You see, like Nancy Slonim Aronie once wrote: “Great work comes after good work which comes after lousy work which comes after no work.”

 I need you to work at something that thrills your heart, at some point in your day, as full as it is of schedules, and hours, and obligations and children and family and places like the grocery store.
 The world needs you to work at something that you want, desperately, to be excellent at.
 There is so much mediocrity in the world that if one person, just one person (it could be you), decided to stop dialing it in, things would be okay.
-The earth wouldn’t stop spinning, not even if a hundred or a thousand or a hundred thousand or a million people decided to pursue excellence in at least one thing.
-The world would continue, and — more importantly — maybe your heart would start really beating.
-Not just the thump-thump-thump of your bodily systems still working, but the THUMP-THUMP-THUMP of your life really being lived.
+The earth will keep spinning, even if a hundred or a thousand or a hundred thousand or a million people decided to pursue excellence in at least one thing.
+The world would continue, and (more importantly) maybe your heart would start really beating.
+Not just the thump-thump-thump of your bodily systems working, but the THUMP-THUMP-THUMP of your life really being lived.

 Great work-good work-lousy work-no work.
 Wherever you are in this line, keep moving.
 Keep striving.
 And don’t stop.
 We need you to keep going.
 You need you to keep going.
 Find your excellence.

 (Image courtesy of Nicole Bedard Photography.)